jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 decksweeper, it can be used without fear of getting wet in normal seagoing conditions but direct rain or splashed water will soak the powder and ruin the shot.

-Firework: This is an attempt at making a self-propelled bomb.
+**Firework**: This is an attempt at making a self-propelled bomb.
 By attaching a tube of black powder to a thin stick and capping it with a relatively aerodynamic head, the firework is loaded with varying degrees of packed powder to create propulsion - and then explosion.
 The actual attack roll is a simple percentile roll - with the number